Kolbe Assessment to the Rescue: Do-er Diversity, Part Two

-Before you read how the Kolbe Assessment could save poor Richard from sinking his ship, read Do-er Diversity: Part One.
+Before you read how the Kolbe Assessment could save poor Richard from sinking his ship, read It Takes All Kinds: Do-er Diversity, Part One.

 An urban nonprofit organization hosts quarterly academic lectures that are popular events in the community.
 Richard, a self-described visionary, was recently brought on board as VP of Community and Cultural Programs to steer the organization toward increased donor dollars and national esteem.
 He is eager to transform the established lecture series into a first-class, intellectual star-studded, standing room only event.

 Richard immediately put Jillian in charge of producing his vision for the expanded, spectacular lecture series because she had proven herself a committed curator of the quarterly lecture series for five years running and had endless ideas about future topics and speakers that would put the organization in the limelight.
 Her ability to think outside the box impressed him - he saw himself in her.

 What Richard didn’t know is that while Jillian loves academic lectures, (she is stimulated by the interplay of broad, creative ideas), organizing them makes her miserable.
 The myriad of tedious details involved in organizing a lecture overwhelm and drain her, so for the past five years she has discreetly delegated those endless tasks to the interns with less than stellar results: invitations were late, speakers arrived without hotel reservations, invoices were lost, and people cried… including Jillian.
 When Richard proudly told her that he was promoting her to a director position where she would have sole custody of organizing the new, elaborate, monthly lecture series, her heart sank.
 Jillian started circulating her resume the next day.